-Prague, Czech Republic – The Czech city of Ostrava has been selected by the European High-Performance Computing Joint Undertaking (EuroHPC) as one of eight sites that will host the first pan-European high-performance supercomputers.
+Prague, Czech Republic – The Czech city of Ostrava has been selected by the European High-Performance Computing Joint Undertaking (EuroHPC) as one of eight sites that will host the first pan-European high-performance supercomputer.

 In a major step towards ramping up its efforts against the US and China in the “cutthroat” supercomputer race, the European High-Performance Computing Joint Undertaking (EuroHPC), a high-performance computing (HPC) initiative supported by the European Union, announced that the supercomputers are expected to become operational during the second half of 2020.